 Under federal law and in most states, employers may pay tipped employees less than the minimum wage, as long as employees earn enough in tips to make up the difference.
 This is called a "tip credit."
 The credit is the amount the employer doesn't have to pay, so the applicable minimum wage (federal or state) less the tip credit is the least the employer can pay tipped employees per hour.
 If an employee doesn't make enough in tips during a given workweek to earn at least the applicable minimum wage for each hour worked, the employer has to pay the difference.

 New York allows employers to take a tip credit.
-The amount of the tip credit depends on the employer’s industry and the employee’s job duties.
+The amount of the tip credit depends on the employer's industry and size and the employee's job duties.
 For example, the tip credit for wait staff in a restaurant is different from the tip credit for housekeepers.
 You can find the minimum hourly wage employers can pay employees in the hospitality industry (which includes restaurants, hotels, and resorts) at Summary of Wage Orders and Credits for the Hospitality Industry.
 Employees must be informed of the tip credit in writing.